glasgowm148/ergonaut-handbook/Ergo/Contributing.md

 title: Contributing
 description:
 published: true
-date: 2022-01-17T10:25:17.549Z
+date: 2022-01-17T10:27:55.444Z
 tags:
 editor: markdown
 dateCreated: 2021-11-15T13:21:44.908Z
 ---

 # Contributing

-There are ways for everyone to get involved regardless of technical ability.

-> Cryptocurrency should provide tools to enrich ordinary people.
+> *Cryptocurrency should provide tools to enrich ordinary people.
 Small businesses that are struggling to make ends meet, not big depersonalized financial capital.
 This is what inspired me.
-This is my dream.
+This is my dream.* - The Ergo Manifesto
->
-> The tools should allow people to make contracts (digital, self-enforcing, reasonable smart contracts) regardless of the differences in jurisdictions, traditions, followed business practices, etc.
->
-> I hope Ergo will be helpful here.
-Thousands of small cooperatives and individual entrepreneurs are much more critical to healthy and sustainable wealth growth around the globe compared to a couple of corporations hiding profits in offshore heavens.
-Let’s consider the use and integration with communities, cooperative federations, nonprofit foundations, and philanthropic trusts.
->
->  **Let’s try to create grassroots finance.**

 Below are some general areas to get involved in straight away.
 To take a more hands-on approach please apply for the [Sigmanauts Training Programme](https://q9fwzopidh8.typeform.com/to/RdWAB3MS?typeform-source=ergonaut.space)